Where Four States Meet: Four Corners Monument

 The US acquired the Four Corners region after the Mexican American War of 1848.
 The original marker was established in 1912.
 Since then it has been redone in bronze and granite.
 The marker does not simply mark the intersection of the 4 Southwestern states.
 It also marks the boundary of the 2 regional Indian tribes: the Navajo and the Ute.

 The Navajo are the largest Native American tribe in the country.
-Over 200,000 Navajo people are spread out across 27,000 acres in the Four Corners region.
-The area near Four Corners is very remote with no electricity or running water.
+Over 200,000 Navajo people are spread out across 27,000 acres in this region.
+The area is very remote with no electricity or running water.
 The closest gas station and restaurant is over 30 miles away.
-Despite the remote location, it is a popular roadside stop.
+Despite the desolate location, it is a popular roadside stop.
 Expect crowds and a bit of a wait (at least 10-15 minutes or so) for your turn to get a picture by the monument.
+Surprisingly, it was not too busy during our visit, but then again we visited during the week.

 A unique roadside attraction

-While I wouldn’t go out of my way to visit Four Corners, it’s a cool thing to say you’ve done if you have extra time, happen to be traveling through the area, and don’t mind spending 5 bucks a person for a cool souvenir photo.
+While I wouldn’t recommend going too far out of your way, it’s a cool thing to say you’ve done if you have extra time, happen to be traveling through the area, and don’t mind spending a few bucks for a cool souvenir photo.
 The views aren’t tremendous in the area as the scenery consists of dry desert lands and mostly flat landscapes.
 Nevertheless, it’s a cool roadside stop.
+We have been exploring tons of oddball Western towns and roadside attractions since moving out West: it’s been a fun time.
+This is a great area of the county to do so.

 Nearby attractions

-A few other notable sights to see in the Four Corners region include Mesa Verde National Park and the Canyon de Chelley National Monument.
-In addition, if visiting during the fall season, you must plan a ride on the Durango & Silverton railroad for the special fall photo train (Durango is located about an hour and a half from the monument).
+A few other notable sights to see in the region include Mesa Verde National Park and the Canyon de Chelly National Monument.
+If you are visiting this area during the fall season, I highly recommend a ride on the Durango & Silverton railroad for the special fall photo train (Durango is located about an hour and a half from the monument).

 Tips for a great visit

-*Fill up your tank well ahead of reaching the monument as there are no gas stations around and the next is at least a 30 minute drive.
-Also use the restroom at this time if needed.
+- Fill up your tank well ahead of reaching the monument as there are no gas stations around and the next is at least a 30 minute drive.
+Use the restroom at this time if needed.
+I’ve learned to lay off the coffee while driving anywhere out West.

-*Be aware that the National Parks Pass is not valid at this attraction.
-Have cash on hand ($5 per person).
+- Be aware that the National Parks Pass is not valid at this attraction.

-*Bring with plenty of cash if you plan on buying Native American crafts.
-Prices can add up quickly and most vendors do not accept credit/debit cards.
+- Bring with plenty of cash if you plan on buying Native American crafts.
+Prices can add up quickly and some vendors do not accept credit/debit cards.

 Address, Pricing, and Hours